 Below are a couple of examples of some good base layers.
 Click on the images to learn more.

-This ladies base layer is made from Merino Wool, a great natural fiber option for a base layer.
-Merino wool provides great warmth and also performs very well in the moisture wicking department.
-Again, it is very stretchy and will give a snug fit with a comfortable feel on hour skin.
-This one comes in at an RRP of about $94.95.
-As a general rule, base layers made from merino wool are more expensive than those made from synthetic fibers.
+This ladies base layer is made from 85% polyester and 15% spandex, a nice blend option for a base layer.
+The ColdPruf Quest Performance base layer provides good warmth and also performs very well in the moisture wicking department.
+Again, the spandex element in it’s makeup, means it is very stretchy and will give a snug fit with a comfortable feel on hour skin.

 Moving up in our layers, a fleece is a mid-layer garment.
 So if we start from the base layer above, we would then usually have a shirt or tee next.
 Following that we would then usually have another layer, before an outer rain jacket, whose main purpose is warmth.
 You can also choose to have an insulated jacket for this purpose but I prefer to use fleeces.